ricardoues/CarND-Vehicle-Detection/writeup_report.md

 I recorded the positions of positive detections in the images contained in the test_images folder (cell codes #40 through #41 in `./P5.ipynb`).
 From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
 I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
 I then assumed each blob corresponded to a vehicle.
 I constructed bounding boxes to cover the area of each blob detected.

-Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video:

-### Here are three frames and their corresponding heatmaps and their resulting bounding boxes:
+Here are three frames and their corresponding heatmaps and their resulting bounding boxes:

 ![alt text][image7]
 ![alt text][image8]
 ![alt text][image9]

 ---